 While commonly grown in the United States in the Pacific Northwest along the Oregon coast, this semi-aquatic plant can be grown both in aquaculture, or in a raised planting bed with organic soil, and a very well-draining planting medium.
 Wasabi need an environment that somewhat mimics the growing medium where they evolved along river beds.
 So running water is ideal, hence the popularity of aquaponics.
 If denied these conditions, wasabi falls prey to mainly fungal disease as the wet soil incubates a variety of diseases.

 To plant, try using the tatamishi system, a Japanese rock mat system that provides moving cool water where the soil drains rapidly.
 Beds can vary in width and length, but consist of a layer of 2” of sand, over 3” of gravel, with 16-40” of small rocks as the very bottom layer.
 Within the bed, there is a slope of 1-4 percent which encourages an ever-flowing stream of water.
 It’s best to transplant plantlets when they’re about 1.5” tall and have sprouted 4-5 true leaves.

-Many growers also plant wasabi in containers.
+Many growers also plant wasabi in containers, like the Root Pouch grow bags or Air Pots we stock in our store.
 Wasabi growing can be more easily controlled in this type of environment as a smaller amount of gravel, sand, or draining medium is needed in order to control the growing environment.
 Growers will also use shade cloth to keep their new plants out of direct sunlight or place them in a greenhouse in full shade.